PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:01:42
+Last updated: 2024-04-02 18:02:15
-Random Quote: Love is a friendship set to music. - Joseph Campbell
+Random Quote: Life is a progress, and not a station. - Ralph Waldo Emerson